MatasBudriunas/management-panel/README.md

 # management-panel

-A web-application for managing resources, products and sales.
+A web-application for managing resources, products and sales. [in-progress...]

 ## Requirements